John Bingham, 7th Earl of Lucan: Early life and education

-Richard John Bingham was born on 18 December 1934 at 19 Bentinck Street, Marylebone, London, the second child and elder son of George Bingham, 6th Earl of Lucan, an Anglo-Irish peer, and his wife Kaitlin Elizabeth Anne Dawson.
+Richard John Bingham was born on 18 December 1934 at 19 Bentinck Street, Marylebone, London, the second child and elder son of George Bingham, 6th Earl of Lucan, an Anglo-Irish peer, and his wife, Kaitlin Elizabeth Anne Dawson.
+John was the great-great-grandson of George Bingham, 3rd Earl of Lucan, who led the Charge of the Light Brigade.
 A blood clot found in his mother's lung forced her to remain in a nursing home, so John, as he became known, was initially cared for by the family's nurserymaid, Lucy Sellers.
 Aged three years, John attended a pre-prep school in Tite Street with his elder sister Jane.
 In 1939, with the Second World War approaching, the two were taken to the relative safety of Wales.

 In 1940, joined by their younger siblings Sally and Hugh, the Lucan children travelled to Toronto in Canada, moving shortly thereafter to Mount Kisco, New York, United States.
 They stayed for five years with multi-millionairess Marcia Brady Tucker.
 John was enrolled at The Harvey School and spent summer holidays away from his siblings at a summer camp in the Adirondack Mountains.

 While in the US, John and his siblings lived in grandeur and wanted for nothing, but on their return to England in February 1945 they were faced with the stark realities of wartime Britain.
 Rationing was still in force, their former home at Cheyne Walk had been bombed, and the family's house at 22 Eaton Square had had its windows blown out.
 Despite the family's noble ancestry, the 6th Earl and his wife were agnostics and socialists who preferred a more austere existence than that offered by Tucker, an extremely wealthy Christian.
 For a time, John suffered nightmares and was taken to a psychotherapist.
 As an adult he remained an agnostic, but ensured that his children attended Sunday school, preferring to give them a traditional childhood.

 At Eton College, John developed a taste for gambling.
 He supplemented his pocket money with income from bookmaking, placing his earnings into a "secret" bank account, and regularly left the school's grounds to attend horse races.
 According to his mother, John's academic record was "far from creditable", but he became captain of Roe's House before leaving in 1953 to undertake his National Service.
 He became a second lieutenant in his father's regiment, the Coldstream Guards, and was stationed mainly in Krefeld, West Germany.
 While there, he also became a keen poker player.